walkerdb/dsc_workshops/open_refine/readme.md

 4. [Saving the results](https://github.com/walkerdb/workshop_drafts/blob/master/README.md#saving-the-results)

 ## Setup
 OpenRefine is really easy to set up.
-Just download the latest version ([here](https://github.com/OpenRefine/OpenRefine/releases/download/2.6-rc.2/openrefine-mac-2.6-rc.2.dmg) for mac, [here](https://github.com/OpenRefine/OpenRefine/releases/download/2.6-rc.2/openrefine-win-2.6-rc.2.zip) for windows, and [here](https://github.com/OpenRefine/OpenRefine/releases/download/2.6-rc.2/openrefine-linux-2.6-rc.2.tar.gz) for linux), extract to wherever you'd like to keep it, then open up the "OpenRefine" program.
+All you need to do is download the latest version ([here](https://github.com/OpenRefine/OpenRefine/releases/download/2.6-rc.2/openrefine-mac-2.6-rc.2.dmg) for mac, [here](https://github.com/OpenRefine/OpenRefine/releases/download/2.6-rc.2/openrefine-win-2.6-rc.2.zip) for windows, and [here](https://github.com/OpenRefine/OpenRefine/releases/download/2.6-rc.2/openrefine-linux-2.6-rc.2.tar.gz) for linux), extract to wherever you'd like to keep it, then open up the "OpenRefine" program.

 You'll also want to make sure you have a current version of Python installed.